 SharePoint 2013 host-named site collections can be created using PowerShell only.
 Here is the PowerShell script to create a Host-named site collection.
 The -HostHeaderWebApplication switch identifies the web application where the site collection is to be created.

 That’s all!
 We are done!
-The above script creates a host named site collection of Team site template.
-Hit the URL in browser and you should be able to access the site now!!
+The above script creates a host-named site collection of the Team site template.
+Hit the URL in the browser, and you should be able to access the site now!

-DNS for host named site collections: In DNS, either each of the HNSC URL should be configured as an A record pointing to the load balancer IP or web server IP; or created as a wildcard DNS entry (*.Domain.com.
-E.g. sales.crescent.com; marketing.crescent.com, etc) so that anything ends with the particular domain name reaches the specific SharePoint farm.
+DNS for a host-named site collection: In DNS, either each of the HNSC URLs should be configured as an A record pointing to the load balancer IP or web server IP.
+Or created as a wildcard DNS entry (*.Domain.com.
+E.g., sales.crescent.com; marketing.crescent.com, etc.) so that anything ends with the particular domain name reaches the specific SharePoint farm.

-Host-named site collections concepts are explained in my another article: Host Named Site Collections in SharePoint.
+Host-named site collections concepts are explained in another article: Host Named Site Collections in SharePoint.